Everything is more expensive right now and uou’ve done what you can to cut back your spending.

 You brew coffee at home, you don’t walk into Target and you refuse to order avocado toast.
 (Can you sense my millennial sarcasm there?)

-Although we can’t swipe these off the table for you, we can stop you from OVERPAYING them…
+Although we can’t swipe these off the table for you, we do have a few money moves you should make right away…

 1. Stop Overpaying at Amazon